ImamAdjiMauludi/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/Readme.md

 # Case Study Questions

 ## Questions - 1
-**1. What is the total amount each customer spent at the restaurant?**
-**1. Berapa jumlah total yang dibelanjakan setiap pelanggan di restoran?**
+**1. What is the total amount each customer spent at the restaurant?**/**1.
+Berapa jumlah total yang dibelanjakan setiap pelanggan di restoran?**

 **Query**
 ~~~~sql